What must one do to be saved?

 |Universalist and liberal Christians generally believe that all will be saved.|

-The thousands of Christian faith groups in the world have never been able to
+There are over 20,000 of Christian denominations, sects, and faith groups in the world.
+One source says that there are over 30,000!
+They have never been able to

 reach a consensus about exactly what a person must do to be saved.
 Various groups select